ot4i/app-connect-samples/csv-samples/readme.md

 #### Flow Details
 ##### Extracting the file ID from the file URL

 The flow implements an API that allows the caller to specify a CSV file using its Box URL.
-The Box file URL is just the URL that you see in your browser URL bar when looking at a box file.
+The Box file URL is just the URL that you see in your browser URL bar when looking at a Box file.
 The file URL has the general form;
 ```
 https://app.box.com/file/<file-id>
 ```
-where `<file-id` is a unique number.
+where `<file-id>` is a unique number.

 In the sample flow, the `Box` retrieve node is used to retrieve the file contents.
 It only needs the file identifer - so this is extracted from the URL using a JSONata snippet;
 ```